 The operations phase of this project refers to the time after construction has ended and the staff quarters and the gate are fit for use.
-This Phase will involve the use of the junior and senior accommodation, an entry gate and a tourism Centre for their intended purpose and other associated functionalities for the better housing of the UWA staff members.
-The junior and senior accommodations have been planned to house 3 family members per house established.
+This Phase will involve the use of the junior staff quarters and the entry gate for their intended purpose and other associated functionalities for the better housing of the UWA staff members.
+The junior accommodations have been planned to house 3 family members per house established.